pdp7/wickerlib/templates/teensy-lc/README.md

-# KiCad Teensy LC Project
+# KiCad Template for Teensy LC

 This is a KiCad template to make it easy to include the Teensy LC in a project.